NREL-Sienna/PowerSystems.jl/docs/src/modeler/parsing.md

-# Constructing a System from raw data
+# Constructing a System from RAW data

 ## Supported Formats

 - PowerSystems table data (CSV Files)
 - MATPOWER (code copied with permision from [`PowerModels.jl`](https://github.com/lanl-ansi/PowerModels.jl))
 - PSS/e RAW Files (code copied with permision from [`PowerModels.jl`](https://github.com/lanl-ansi/PowerModels.jl))
 - PSS/e DYR Files

 ## PowerSystems Table Data

 This is a custom format that allows users to define power system component data by category and column with custom names, types, and units.

 ### Categories

 Components for each category must be defined in their own CSV file.
 The following categories are currently supported: